 Jane is a Chartered Marketer with over 25 years’ experience in marketing within the agri-food sector.
 She is a member of the executive board of the International Federation of Agricultural Journalists and the council of the British Guild of Agricultural Journalists.
 Jane is a graduate of the IAgrM and Scottish Enterprise Rural Leadership Programmes, is a Windsor Leadership Alumna and a Waitangi Scholar.
 Board member for Lantra and a Professional Agriculturalist (P.Agric) and RingLink Scotland.
 Jane is a Director and co-founder of the Rural Youth Project.

-Rebecca has a first hons degree in Events Management and is a graduate of the Scottish Enterprise Rural Leadership Programme.
+Rebecca has a First Class Honours degree in Events Management and is a graduate of the Scottish Enterprise Rural Leadership Programme.
 She is a trustee and Next Generation Facilitator for the Royal Agricultural Society of the Commonwealth, Judge for Lantra Scotland Land-based and Aquaculture Learner of the Year Awards and Scottish Co-ordinator for LEAF Open Farm Sunday.
-She has a real passion for technology and digital communications, and is a farmers daughter from a mixed livestock farm with her own herd of pygmy goats.
+She has a real passion for technology and digital communications, and is a farmer’s daughter from a mixed livestock farm; she also has her own herd of pygmy goats.
 Rebecca is also a Director and co-founder of the Rural Youth Project.

 Specialist in food, tourism, travel and lifestyle PR managing accounts from small rural start-ups to urban icons.
 Worked in cities, married to a farmer.
 Graduate of the Scottish Rural Leadership Programme and Oxford Farming Conference Emerging Leader.
 Loves the power of a good story.